 Each week, I select a few articles that rise above the fray and hopefully help you on your journey in the CRE world.
 They pull from one of four "corners:" corporate real estate, technology, management science and anything positive.
-I welcome your comments on these articles and the submissions of others (with credit to you if I post them).
-I wish you a terrific week!
+I welcome your comments on these articles.

 Your success blesses others.
 I wish you a great a hugely impactful week!